How to clean pavers

 Remove loose dirt and debris from the surface using a still broom or blower before wetting the area.
 It’s easier to collect this while dry and it can be placed in the bin.

 Next step is pressure cleaning the area to remove as much of the remaining dirt, moss and mould as possible.
 Pressure cleaning is handy to remove the weeds with a follow up spray for weeds is necessary to prevent regrowth.
-Be careful not damage the pavers or blow the bedding sand out by holding the nozzle too close.
+Be careful not damage the pavers or blow too much of the bedding sand out by holding the nozzle too close.
 It doesn’t have to be perfect as this is not the final step.

 If the moss has grown into the sand, it is best to remove the plants with pressure and buy a bag of bedding or paver sand to fill the gaps once again.